EthanSK/restore-terminals-vscode/README.md

 If you don't like using split terminals, then just provide one object in each split terminal array, which should be the intuitive thing to do.

+### Contributions

+Unless you can 100% prove your contribution fully works with a video, and the code is clean and makes sense, I am no longer accepting contributions.
+Too many contributions have been submitted that don't work, and the VSCode official API doesn't work in many cases, and this extension already uses a couple hacks to get around it.

 **Enjoy!**